pitluga/supply_drop/README.md

 ### Tasks

+    cap puppet:bootstrap:debian
     cap puppet:bootstrap:ubuntu
     cap puppet:bootstrap:osx
     cap puppet:bootstrap:redhat

 This does a simple apt-get install of puppet on the target servers.

+    cap puppet:bootstrap:puppetlabs:debian
+    cap puppet:bootstrap:puppetlabs:ubuntu

+This is the same as above, but it grabs the most recent versions of puppet via apt repositories provided by puppetlabs.

     cap puppet:noop